Assertiveness: Applications

 Several research studies have identified assertiveness training as a useful tool in the prevention of alcohol-use disorders.
 Psychological skills in general including assertiveness and social skills have been posed as intervention for a variety of disorders with some empirical support.

 In connection with gender theory, "Tannen argues that men and women would both benefit from learning to use the others' style. ...
 So, women would benefit from assertiveness training just as men might benefit from sensitivity training".

 Regarding language revitalization and to avoid passive bilingualism phenomena, assertiveness has become a key discursive asset for speakers of minoritized languages.
-An example of this use is Mantinc el català, that aims to raise self-awareness in Catalan speakers about the importance of not shifting uncounsciously and at first glance to Spanish in conversations with unknown people.
+An example of this use is Mantinc el català, that aims to raise self-awareness in Catalan speakers about the importance of not shifting unconsciously and at first glance to Spanish in conversations with unknown people.

 Challenges

 Assertiveness may be practiced in an unbalanced way, especially by those new to the process: "[One] problem with the concept of assertiveness is that it is both complex and situation-specific. ...
 Behaviors that are assertive in one circumstance may not be so in another".
 More particularly, while "unassertiveness courts one set of problems, over-assertiveness creates another."
 Assertiveness manuals recognize that "many people, when trying out assertive behavior for the first time, find that they go too far and become aggressive."

-In the late 1970's and early 1980's, in the heyday of assertiveness training, some so-called assertiveness training techniques were distorted and "people were told to do some pretty obnoxious things in the name of assertiveness.
+In the late 1970s and early 1980s, in the heyday of assertiveness training, some so-called assertiveness training techniques were distorted and "people were told to do some pretty obnoxious things in the name of assertiveness.
 Like blankly repeating some request over and over until you got your way".
 Divorced from respect for the rights of others, so-called assertiveness techniques could be psychological tools that might be readily abused: The line between repeatedly demanding with sanctions ("broken record") versus coercive nagging, emotional blackmail, or bullying, could be a fine one, and the caricature of assertiveness training as "training in how to get your own way ... or how to become as aggressive as the next person" was perpetuated.